yireo/yireo-slides/slides/yireo/pwa_extensions.md

 - Multiple connectors available
     - NodeJS (f.i. for React, Vue)
     - PHP (f.i. for a Laravel app)
+- Why?
+    - Reusability of components and PWA-backends

+---
+{state: dark}
+# What can we do NOW?
+~ Ask extension providers to support GraphQL
+~ Ask PWA providers to support UPWARD
+    - DEITY, Vue StoreFront

 ---
 {state: bordered}